QUESTIONS IN GED

-GED is a test conducted by the American Council on Education.
 It primarily provides an opportunity to adults to upgrade their qualifications, who for some reason or the other were unable to attain formal and regular education.
-The revised series of the GED are reflective of the changes that have taken place in the high school syllabus in the recent years across America.
-The GED tests place an increased emphasis on testing the knowledge and skills needed for acquiring higher education and jobs.
-The GED questions of the test are divided into five tests in total.
+The revised series of the test are reflective of the changes that have taken place in the high school syllabus in the recent years across America.
+These tests place an increased emphasis on testing the knowledge and skills needed for acquiring higher education and jobs.
+The questions of the test are divided into five tests in total.
 In order to appear for the test you must be 18 years old or above, and should not have attended regular high school.
 The test takers should have the basic ability to read, write, comprehend, compute and express themselves.

-The GED test is a battery of five tests and it may take more than seven and a half hours to complete.
-In order to pass a candidate should obtain an average of 450 or greater.
-In addition he is required to obtain 410 per test.
+This is a battery of five tests and it may take more than seven and a half hours to complete.
+In order to pass, a candidate should obtain an average of 450 or greater.
+In addition, he is required to obtain 410 per test.

-All the five GED Tests have different types of GRE Questions subject to special time limits.
+All the five sections have different types of questions subject to special time limits.

 LANGUAGE ARTS, WRITING PART 1, 2

-GED Questions of the Language arts, writing part are 50 multiple-choice GED questions to be completed in 75 minutes.
-These GED questions are related to the following key areas-:
+This section contains 50 multiple-choice questions to be completed in 75 minutes.
+These questions are related to the following key areas-:

-30% of the GED questions of this type will be based on Usage.
+30% of the questions of this type will be based on usage.
 The candidate will be asked to choose the correct option for the incorrectly given Subject-Verb Agreement, Pronoun Indication and the Verb tense.

-25% of the GED questions of this test will be related to Mechanics.
+25% of the questions will be related to Mechanics.
 The questions are basically related to punctuation's, spellings and capitalization.
-In this category of GED questions the Possession will be given in an incorrect order and you will be asked to choose the correct option.
-In another type of question in this category of GED questions the Contractions will also have errors i.e. the word or phrase will be trimmed down by subtracting one or more letters or sounds.
+In this category, the Possession will be given in an incorrect order and you will be asked to choose the correct option.
+In another type, the Contractions will also have errors i.e. the word or phrase will be trimmed down by subtracting one or more letters or sounds.
 You will have to correct it.
-There will be GED questions based on mistakes in Homonyms and you will have to choose the right option.
+There will be questions based on mistakes in Homonyms and you will have to choose the right option.

 Go to page: Ged Questions - Page 1 : Ged Questions - Page 2